whenIBounce/fso2022/readme.md

       This offers some nice properties when reasoning about your program, including the fact that whenever a function runs, it cannot be preempted and will run entirely before any other code runs (and can modify data the function manipulates).
 This differs from C, for instance, where if a function runs in a thread, it may be stopped at any point by the runtime system to run some other code in another thread.

   3. As a result, it is a requirement in practice to **use a non-blocking model for executing IO operations**.
 Otherwise, the browser would "freeze" during, for instance, the fetching of data from a server.

-  4. Another consequence of this single-threaded nature of JavaScript engines is that if some code execution takes up a lot of time, the browser will get stuck for the duration of the execution.
-  5. Explain JavaScript runtime environment model: It consists of a Heap, a Stack, Web APIs, a **event loop + a queue**...
+  4. Explain JavaScript runtime environment model: It consists of a Heap, a Stack, Web APIs, a **event loop + a queue**...
   ![image](https://user-images.githubusercontent.com/108560114/179148904-e9678fc7-cbb9-48a2-b9d3-af66b99a422f.png)

-  6. What is the difference between a **runtime dependency** (npm install) and a **development dependency** (npm install --save-dev)?

 ### How JavaScript code in the browser can fetch and handle data stored in a remote backend server?
   1. A **Promise** is an object representing the eventual completion or failure of an asynchronous operation.